 Let’s start with The Crown.
 Elizabeth’s father, King George VI, became king when his brother, Edward VIII, was forced to abdicate.
 Why?
 Because he decided to marry Wallis Simpson, an twice-divorced American socialite and, of course, a commoner.
 That is, it is because he uncle chose to put his private happiness above his public duty, that Elizabeth was in a position to become monarch.
 This much of the story is told in flashback, but Edward, now merely the Duke of Windsor, figures prominently in these early episodes.

 In the second episode we see two examples.
 Elizabeth’s husband, Philip, has two demands: 1) the family keep his name, Mountbatten, and 2) that they remain in Clarence House, one of the royal residences, which they’ve just renovated, rather than moving to Buckingham Palace, which is not particularly homey.
-Elizabeth is find with this but the Prime Minister, Winston Churchill, is against, as is her uncle Edward (the one who abdicated.
+Elizabeth is fine with this but the Prime Minister, Winston Churchill, is against, as is her uncle Edward (the one who abdicated.
 Duty wins out in both cases.
 In the fifth episode Elizabeth gets crowned.
 Philip requests that he not have to kneel before the new sovereign during the ceremony.
 Elizabeth refuses.

 And so on.
 There are other incidents throughout the five episodes and each is surrounded by conversation.